Suppose Pacioli Had a Computer

 How Accounting Theory Fits Electronic Media Better Than Paper

 We propose that Accounting has always been transaction-oriented and that automation of Accounting records to date has reduced the accountant's ability to work with whole transactions.

 Perhaps the inventors of the 'Italian method' had a multidimensional concept of transactions but were restricted to two-dimension paper for a medium.
 The task of posting is an effective way to reduce a multidimensional event to two-dimension paper.

-Replacment of the ledger with the patented index of transactions results in more flexible reports and significantly less process effort.
+Replacement of the ledger with the index of transactions results in more flexible reports and less process effort.